 Driving through flood water

-Never try driving through fast-moving water such as at a flooded bridge.
-Your car could easily be swept away.
+Never try driving through fast-moving water such as at a flooded bridge your car could be swept away.

 - Be careful even when the water looks shallow.
 Water hides dips in the road.

-- It only takes 6″ (15 cm) of water to reach the bottom of most cars.
-This may be sufficient to stall the car or you might even lose control.
+- It only takes 6″ (15 cm) of water to reach the bottom of most cars sufficient to stall the car, or you might even lose control.

 Accidents do happen in flood water